ConquerorSoft/unit-testing/README.md

 - A 'Some example' string needs to be encoded
   - The encode method is called to encode the string
-  - The 'Íøµ´ ´≈åµπ¬´' string is returned
+  - The 'Íøµ´ ´Óåµπ¬´' string is returned
 - A 'Í¨˜ß˙ˆ˜´∏Ó∏' encoded string needs to be decoded
   - The decode method is called to decode the string
   - The 'SunshinePHP' string is returned